dexie-space/languages/README.md

 ```

 ## Test Translations
 All translations are automatically updated after merging on [dexie Testnet](https://testnet.dexie.space).
-Please use the Testnet to proof-check your translation in context.
+Please use the Testnet to proofread your translation in context.

 Translations will usually go live on Mainnet in the next weekly update.